MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/user-submission.md

   - m365-security
   - m365initiative-defender-office365
 ms.custom:
-description: Admins can configure spam and phishing messages that are reported by users to go to a reporting mailbox, to Microsoft, or both.
-Other settings complete the reporting experience for users when they report good or bad messages. ms.subservice: mdo ms.service: microsoft-365-security
+description: "Admins can configure where user reported messages go for analysis: to an internal reporting mailbox, to Microsoft, or to both.
+Other settings complete the reporting experience for users when they report good or bad messages." ms.subservice: mdo ms.service: microsoft-365-security
 ---